Amendments of Bangladesh Constitution and Their Impacts

 The Amendment turned the parliament into a useless forum.
-In the original Constitution the legislature was given the status of supreme and sovereign law-making body.
+In the original Constitution, the legislature was given the status of the supreme and sovereign law-making body.
 It was the source of law and authority and the fountain of power sanctioned by the people.
-In presidential system though the President and his ministers are not responsible to the parliament, the parliament still retains strong checks and control (under the doctrine of checks and balances) over the cabinet through committee functioning and particularly in law-making the parliament in every system, be it parliamentary or Presidential one. is considered supreme and sovereign.
-In every system it is a rule of law that a bill passed by parliament cannot transform into an enforceable law unless it is assented by the President or the head of the state.
+In a presidential system, though the President and his ministers are not responsible to the parliament, the parliament still retains strong checks and control (under the doctrine of checks and balances) over the cabinet through committee functioning and particularly in law-making the parliament in every system, be it parliamentary or presidential one. is considered supreme and sovereign.
+In every system it is a rule of law that a bill passed by parliament cannot transform into an enforceable law unless it is asserted by the President or the head of the state.
 But if the president is armed with the power to use absolute veto then a bill which is opposed by the president cannot come-into-a Saw.
-And in-such a situation the law-making power virtually gets itself trapped or strangled at the hand of the president and parliament as a law-making body becomes meaningless; it turns into a secondary rubber stamp body.
-It is for this, in democratic countries the veto power of the President is given either in a limited form (e.g. in USA under Art.
+And in such a situation the law-making power virtually gets itself trapped or strangled at the hand of the president and parliament as a law-making body becomes meaningless; it turns into a secondary rubber stamp body.
+It is for this, in democratic countries the veto power of the President is given either in a limited form (e.g. in the USA under Art.
 1 Sec.
 7 of the US Constitution) or is abolished (e.g. in the UK the veto power is abolished by convention).

 It was provided in the original Constitution that the President, within 15 days after a Bill was presented to him, should assent to the Bill.
 Without giving assent he could return the Bill to the parliament for its reconsideration.
 If he failed to do so the Bill was deemed to have duly assented by him after the expiration of 15 days.
 Thus like the US Constitution the original constitution of Bangladesh armed the president with suspense veto as opposed to absolute veto.